Webcast Speakers

 Yolande Wilburn is the newly appointed director of the Santa Cruz Public Libraries, a joint powers of authority library system that consists of 10 libraries that serve the cities of Capitola, Scotts Valley, Santa Cruz, and Santa Cruz County.
 Wilburn has held a variety of leadership positions in public, academic, rural and urban libraries, that also includes an international stint in Dubai.
 She is a member of the California Library Association’s board of directors.

-Wanda Kay Brown is the director of library services at the C. G. O’Kelly Library at Winston-Salem State University (WSSU).
-Prior to her appointment, she served as the Associate Dean of Wake Forest University’s Z. Smith Reynolds Library.
+Wanda Kay Brown is the director of library services at the C. G. O’Kelly Library at Winston-Salem State University.
+(WSSU) Prior to her appointment, she served as the Associate Dean of Wake Forest University’s Z. Smith Reynolds Library.
 Brown has spent some 40 years in the profession.
-Along the way she has focused on being “professionally active” in state and national library organizations.
-In April of 2018 she was elected as President-Elect of the American Library Association.
-As ALA president, Brown will be the chief elected officer for the largest library association in the world.
+She has also focused on being “professionally active” in state and national library organizations.

 Brian Hart